Seven Thirty-Seven: Production

 The episode was written by J. Roberts and directed by Bryan Cranston.
 It aired on AMC in the United States and Canada on March 8, 2009.

 The episode’s title references the amount of money Walt believes he needs in order to provide for his family.
+It is also a reference to the airplane crash featured in the intro being a Boeing 737.
 It is the first of several episodes including a flashforward with a pink teddy bear floating in a pool.
 Titles of episodes with similar flashforward sequences, when placed together, foreshadow the Wayfarer 515 disaster in "ABQ".
 When together, they read "Seven Thirty-Seven Down Over ABQ".

 Critical reception

-The episode was well received by critics.
 Donna Bowman, writing for The A.V.
 Club, gave the episode an A−.
 She praised Cranston both for his performance and for his directing ability.
 Seth Amitin, of IGN, gave the episode an 8.7/10.

-In 2019 The Ringer ranked "Seven Thirty-Seven" 39th out of the 62 total Breaking Bad episodes.
+In 2019, The Ringer ranked "Seven Thirty-Seven" 39th out of the 62 total Breaking Bad episodes.
+Vulture ranked it 32nd overall.